ibm-cloud-docs/cli/reference/ibmcloud/download_cli.md

 # Installing the stand-alone {{site.data.keyword.cloud_notm}} CLI
 {: #install-ibmcloud-cli}

 The {{site.data.keyword.cloud}} Command Line Interface provides commands for managing resources in {{site.data.keyword.cloud_notm}}.
-When you install the standalone {{site.data.keyword.cloud_notm}} CLI, you get only the CLI itself without any recommended plug-ins or tools.
+When you install the stand-alone {{site.data.keyword.cloud_notm}} CLI, you get only the CLI itself without any recommended plug-ins or tools.
 {: shortdesc}

 If you want to install both the latest {{site.data.keyword.cloud_notm}} CLI and other recommended plug-ins and tools for developing applications for {{site.data.keyword.cloud_notm}}, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) and [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).